The Complete Picture of NPB Perfect Games

 The 28-Year Drought and Sasaki's Breakthrough

-After Hiromi Makihara of the Giants threw a perfect game against Hiroshima at Fukuoka Dome on May 18, 1994, NPB endured a 28-year drought.
+After Hiromi Makihara of the Yomiuri threw a perfect game against Hiroshima at Fukuoka Dome on May 18, 1994, NPB endured a 28-year drought.
 During this gap, elite pitchers like Daisuke Matsuzaka, Yu Darvish, and Masahiro Tanaka starred but none achieved perfection.
 Improved hitting, pitch-count awareness, and the bullpen specialization era all contributed.
 Roki Sasaki shattered the drought on April 10, 2022, at ZOZO Marine Stadium against the Orix Buffaloes.
 The 20-year-old needed just 105 pitches, striking out a record 19 batters including 13 consecutive strikeouts.
 Armed with a fastball reaching 164 km/h and a devastating forkball, Sasaki delivered one of the most dominant performances in baseball history.

 Related books are also helpful

-The Significance of Perfect Games Going Forward
+The Significance of Perfect Games in Baseball History